LIFE STORY

 5. Worker Immigration Problem

-Already it was clear that Europe with its open-door policy was facing severe immigration problems, assimilation especially.
+Already it was clear that Europe with its open-door policy to asylum seekers was facing severe immigration problems, assimilation especially.

 Japan had would have even greater assimilation problems.

-Indeed the problems were already being shown by the adult children of Brazilian workers in the car factory districts of northern Gunma and Toyohashi which had taken many Brazilians during Bubble years.
+Indeed the problems were already being shown by the adult children of Brazilian workers in the car factory districts of northern Gunma and Toyohashi which had taken many Brazilians during Bubble years – mainly Brazilians with some Japanese parentage.

-Many had not mastered Japanese, could not find jobs and were causing trouble.
+Many of the adult children had not mastered Japanese, could not find jobs and were causing trouble.

 6. Visa Overstayers